 Because Andy Grove used OKRs at Intel, and Doerr took the system with him when he moved into venture capital, it could be argued that this system became the seedbed for how much of Silicon Valley operates.

 Doerr argues that OKRs lead to 5 specific benefits, of which focus is the first.
 The second is alignment.
 All corporations strive to align work with the organization’s overall goals, but the focus on coupling O’s with KRs ensures it.
+By setting different business objectives throughout the working year means that your company has something to work for; allowing you to focus all of your attention on that specific task.
+Websites like Corporate Dad go into further detail about just how OKR’s can benefit your workplace and its success.
 The transparency in posting them or communicating them clearly leads to the third benefit, commitment.

 Fourth, OKRs can be tracked with relative ease.
+For example some companies use Profit software to track OKR progress.
 And fifth, clear and transparent goals foster stretch goals.
-Google, for example, wants its employees to always be thinking 10x — or, as Doerr puts it, aim for Mars, and if the team gets to the moon, that’s fine.
+Google, for example, wants its employees to always be thinking 10x – or, as Doerr puts it, aim for Mars, and if the team gets to the moon, that’s fine.

 OKRs Fit the Millennial Mindset